UMDOER/PSYC341OER/_pages/attention-consciousness/inattentionalblindness.md

 * Strayer, D. L., & Johnston, W. A. (2001).
 Driven to distraction: Dual-task studies of simulated driving and conversing on a cellular telephone.
 Psychological Science, 12, 462–466.
 * Treisman, A. (1960).
 Contextual cues in selective listening.
 Quarterly Journal of Experimental Psychology, 12, 242–248.
 * Wayand.
 J. F., Levin, D. T., & Varakin, D. A. (2005).
 Inattentional blindness for a noxious multimodal stimulus.
 The American Journal of Psychology, 118, 339–352.

+Adapted from Simons, D. (2020).
+Failures of awareness: the case of inattentional blindness.
+In R. Biswas-Diener & E. Diener (Eds), Noba textbook series: Psychology.
+Champaign, IL: DEF publishers.
+Retrieved from http://noba.to/cemagjuw